 - Spray muffin tin with cooking spray.

-- Combine all dry ingredients in a large bowl.
+- Combine the whole wheat flour, all purpose flour, oatmeal, sugar, salt and baking powder in a large bowl.

 - In a separate bowl whisk together the milk, egg, oil and vanilla.

 - Add the wet ingredients to the dry ingredients.
 Stir just until all of the ingredients are combined.

 - Divide the batter evenly between the 12 muffin cups.